m21ark/lbaw/README.md

-# LBAW 2261
+# Nexus - Social network

 ![Logo](docs/logo.jpg)

-**Nexus** is a revolutionary new social network that connects people from all walks of life.
+**Nexus** is a new social network that connects people from all walks of life.
 With a sleek and intuitive interface, users can easily create profiles, share their interests and passions by making posts, comments and likes and by creating or joining pre-existing thematic groups to connect with friends and family.
 This communication is further facilitated by Nexus built-in chat with possibility to make video calls so you can be closer to the ones you love.

 See our product demo on YouTube: